gc3i/discord-rpc-faker/README.md

 npm run auto              # rotates random games node index.js "Overwatch" # sets a specific game node index.js             # search games

+i do not intend on keeping this project up to date or anything prolly gonna be patched soon